zradke/AncestorKit/README.md

 	// This will generate a notification
 	sectionAttrs.sectionInsets = UIEdgeInsetsMake(40.0, 0.0, 10.0, 0.0);

-	// This won't generate a notification on sectionAttrs rootAttrs.sectionInsets = UIEdgeInsetsMake(12.0, 12.0, 12.0, 12.0);
+	// This won't generate a notification on sectionAttrs now that sectionAttrs has its own sectionInsets value. rootAttrs.sectionInsets = UIEdgeInsetsMake(12.0, 12.0, 12.0, 12.0);

 This behavior can be disabled if you want to avoid the overhead of key-value coding using the more verbose initializer and descendant methods: